-The Residence shall report annually to the Director of Student Life summarizing the number of incidents and individuals involved, including the violations, the range of sanctions imposed by the institution, the number of appeals and the outcome of such appeals.
+The Residence shall report annually to the Associate Dean, Wellness & Equity summarizing the number of incidents and individuals involved, including the violations, the range of sanctions imposed by the institution, the number of appeals and the outcome of such appeals.
 The report will contain no identifying personal information.
 Portions of the report may be made publicly available.